No, Microsoft won't make another Windows phone

 Although the Surface Duo won't arrive for a full year -- holiday 2020, in fact -- Microsoft's new hardware represents a renewed interest in a lucrative category that Microsoft all but swore off.
 Joining the conversation about phones with double the usual screen size, like the foldable Galaxy Fold, puts Microsoft in a position to become relevant to a topic of growing interest.

-You'd be forgiven for thinking that the Surface Duo could augur a future phone that runs on Windows 10X, just like the other device Microsoft announced on Wednesday, the dual-screen Surface Neo.
+You'd be forgiven for thinking that the Surface Duo could augur a future phone that runs on its new Windows 10X OS, just like the other device Microsoft announced on Wednesday, the dual-screen Surface Neo.
 The Neo is, after all, basically a larger Surface Duo that doesn't make calls, so the foundation for Windows software is there.
 (Note that the Neo has a different processor inside and works with a magnetic keyboard.)

 Microsoft's reluctance to steer clear of a Windows phone makes sense on multiple levels.
 From a practical standpoint, it might be easier to leave the practicalities to Google, a company that's far ahead with supporting a wide range of apps on foldable devices, and which may have a better software package for developers to start with.